 Furthermore, data discovery helps businesses identify potential threats in their data so they can be more proactive in regard to risk management and data security.
 And it allows companies to apply specific real-time actions to the data they collect, ensuring it is stored and analyzed in accordance with organizational and legal guidelines, and that their data governance practices are secure and compliant.

-Other benefits of data discovery include:
+Other benefits of data discovery tools include:

 Empowering self-service discovery and automation, allowing users to easily find and leverage data without a dedicated support team.